 Fear of intimacy, then, becomes an unconscious defense.
 This defense makes this claim: “I’m not interested in taking a hit on (and indulging in) that old feeling of rejection.
 Look, I’m backing away from the relationship.
 I’m playing it safe and keeping a distance.
 That proves I’m not looking for rejection.”

 We do this also with respect to the second fear, the fear of engulfment.
 Here the individual’s unresolved inner passivity means that he or she unwittingly gives up power to the other person in the relationship.
-The individual then experiences self-loathing as well as animosity toward the partner, and engages in various forms of passive-aggressive reactions while failing to bring his or her inner weakness (or participation in the sense of powerlessness) into focus.
+The individual then is likely to experience self-loathing as well as animosity toward the partner, and then engage in various forms of passive-aggressive reactions while failing to bring his or her inner weakness (or participation in the sense of powerlessness) into focus.

 The Huffington Post article also says: